AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Building the Reasoning Part
 ---------------------------

 To build the reasoning part, we first define a knowledge base by creating a subclass of ``KBBase``.
 In the subclass, we initialize the ``pseudo_label_list`` parameter and override the ``logic_forward`` method, which specifies how to perform (deductive) reasoning that processes pseudo-labels of an example to the corresponding reasoning result.
+Specifically for the MNIST Addition task, this ``logic_forward`` method is tailored to execute the sum operation.

 .. code:: python